-WHEREAS, It is the plan of a number of BOCES districts in New York, to consent to jointly enter into an agreement for the 2021-2022 fiscal year for Apex Learning, Blackboard, Desire to Learn, Edgenuity, Edmentum, eDoctrina, Educere, Florida Virtual School, Focus Care, Instructure, iTutor, MGRM Pinnacle, OTUS, Pearson, PowerSchool, Right Reason, Skooler, Spider Learning, and,
+- (1) to abide by majority decisions of the participating BOCES on quality standards; - (2) Erie 1 BOCES will negotiate contracts according to the majority recommendations; - (3) that after contract agreement, it will conduct all purchasing arrangements directly with the vendor. - 5.
+Erie 1 Distance Learning State Wide Licensing Agreements FY 2022-2023 WHEREAS, It is the plan of a number of BOCES districts in New York, to consent to jointly enter into an agreement for the 2022-2023 fiscal year for Apex Learning, Blackboard, Desire to Learn, Edmentum, eDoctrina, Educere, Florida Virtual School, Focus Care, Imagine Learning, Instructure, iTutor.com, Kaltura, MGRM Pinnacle, My VR Spot, OTUS, Panopto, Pearson, PowerSchool, Right Reason, Skooler, Spider